-- 1. If safe to do so, remove the person from further danger. - 2.
-First Aid and/or CPR as required. - 3.
-Contact management by mobile phone. - 4.
-Two adults stay with person, rest of group continue activity away from injured camper - 5.
-Staff or group leader contacted to arrange transport of person to medical aid or call Ambulance.
+- 1. If safe to do so, remove the person from further danger.

+- 2. First Aid and/or CPR as required.

+- 3. Contact management by mobile phone.

+4. Two adults stay with the patient / person, the rest of the group continue activity away from injured camper

+5. Staff or group leader contacted to arrange transport of person to medical aid or call Ambulance.